 Now that we have saturated Cebu City and Dumaguete City, (The Jurists Bar Review administration from Manila has saturated the nearby islands of Samar, Leyte and most of northern Mindanao) it was time for us to take our marketing efforts to the nearby island of Bohol, specifically in it’s capital city, Tagbilaran City.

 Bohol is famous for its ecotourism and rich traditional and deeply religious culture.
 The capital of Bohol, Tagbilaran City is known as the “City of friendship.”
 There are several ways of going to Tagbilaran City.
 Most people take the fast craft which is only 1 hour and 45 minutes.
-The ride is not exactly akin to that of a cruise ship but is definitely the quickest way to get to Bohol.

 Together with 2 of my Lex Pareto team members, Ma.
 Salud Barillo and Nolito Dayanan which are also products and coordinators of Jurists Bar Review Center, we set out to conquer Bohol.

 We took the 7:30 a.m.
 Supercat which is by my standards the fastest and the most luxurious way of traveling to Bohol.
 Seats in the Supercat are bigger and has a food tray.
 The entertainment system was surround sound and a movie was shown on a flat T.V screen.

 After more than 30 minutes of travel we were surprised that the Supercat started to slow down and head back.
 It was later on announced that one of the engines has failed and we have to back to port otherwise we would arrive in Bohol by 12 p.m.
 The passengers were hysteric.
 Some of them still have early appointments in Bohol.
 We were one of those who were trying to beat the time since we do not plan to stay overnight.
 We wanted to be there early so that we could do what we were suppose to do and take the last boat from Bohol to Cebu.